FR-translation-for-Stardew-Valley-Mods/predictivemods/PublicAccessTV/README.md

 * The "Movie Sneak Preview" channel's concessions ambient is assembled from [Popcorn Machine.mp3](https://freesound.org/people/kentdavies959/sounds/466661/) by [kentdavies959](https://freesound.org/people/kentdavies959/), used under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/), and [Pouring Carbonated Beverage Fizz.wav](https://freesound.org/people/baidonovan/sounds/187355/) by [baidonovan](https://freesound.org/people/baidonovan/), in the public domain.
 </details>
+* The Russian translation was prepared by Ghost3lboom.

 ## See also